 Jeff Ross, AKA “The Roastmaster General” is a 25-year veteran who has done it all: He has performed on late night with Leno, Letterman, Kimmel, Fallon, and Ferguson.
 He has appeared in a number of films and TV shows, including his own show, The Burn with Jeff Ross.
 He has two recorded stand up specials, No Offense and Jeff Ross Roasts America.
 He is the author of I Only Roast the Ones I Love.
 He is heavily involved with the USO as he wrote and directed the documentary Patriot Act: A Jeffrey Ross Home Movie in which he starred in with Drew Carey.
 To top it off, he was the very first guest on the debut episode of the WTF podcast with Marc Maron, one of the top podcasts in the country.

 Yet, that’s only half of it!
 Jeff Ross’s nickname comes from his blistering performances of high-profile celebrity roasts that have included Pamela Anderson, Joan Rivers, David Hasselhoff, Donald Trump, Bob Saget, Charlie Sheen, and James Franco—just to name a few!
 He is a staple of the New York Friar’s Club, and having been part of the last 11 Comedy Central roasts, he is easily one of the best insult comedians in the business.

 But as mean as he may seem on stage, off stage Jeff Ross could not have been nicer.
 Beat with a bad flu, his voice was nearly gone, yet he still insisted to have the interview go on.
 Given his conditions, it was extremely kind of him to talk shop and share his comedic advice and wisdom with all of us.
-He performs at UP Comedy Club in Chicago tonight, tomorrow, and Saturday night.

 Jeff Ross!
 It’s an honor, how are you today?